RashwanthJeyaprakash/Employment_dashboard/README.md

 ---
 ## Key Findings

-**CASE**: An User wants to work in the business service sector.
-He navigates the dashboard using the slicer and button to filter results, focusing on business services.
+**CASE**: A User wants to work in the business service sector.
+They can navigates the dashboard using the slicer and button to filter results, focusing on a specific sector.

-Using the dashboard, he can
+Through the dashboard, they can
 - Instantly view top-paying states for that sector
-- Identify which states have the most job opportunities
+- Identify  states that have the most job opportunities
-- Drill down to compare multiple sectors or locations
+- compare multiple sectors or locations for better decision making.

 ![Dashboard2](Business1)